mysociety/fixmystreet/install/index.md

      ./bin/cron-wrapper ./script/fixmystreet_app_server.pl -d --fork

 The server will be accessible as <http://localhost:3000/>.
+You can run with -r in order for the server to automatically restart when you update the code.

 ## Post-install: Things you might want to change